The Beatles Review Saga

 Much like with Swift, I’ve never intently listened to the Beatles; I’ve only ever heard them on the radio or playing in the store or whatever.
 Unlike Swift, though—whom I had no opinions on going in— I’ve gone on record in the past saying I think the Beatles are overhyped.
 While I still stand by that to some degree, I don’t think it’s necessarily fair to state that without having heard much of their music.

-This time around, I’m ditching the X/10 number scores.
+Also, this time around, I’m ditching the X/10 number scores.
 That system doesn’t have enough nuance to fully explain how I feel about a body of work, especially for these review sagas.
 Most of the songs are simply just not for me, and I feel bad giving things like a 2/10 simply because I don’t like the style.
 Maybe I’ll find a scoring method that works for me eventually, but for now, we’re leaving those out.

 I may edit or add to the preamble here as I go, but for now, just know that I simply just forgot what else I was going to write here.
 Oops.